 - I had good luck going through the Bank of Commerce for my SRRV.
-More than other banks, they seemed to grasp the opportunities the program offers to them.
+At that time, they seemed to grasp the opportunities the program offered them.
 Local branches will assist with the application.
 The Iloilo JM Basa street branch was up to speed on the program and I’ve seen reports that their Dumaguete branch is too.
-Joseph Pineda (phone 02-896-7085) of the Bel Air Makati branch on Jupiter Avenue was BOC’s point person for the SRRV program.
-Your local branch should be able to help you put together your application package and then you can send it via FedEx or DHL to Pineda in Makati.
-He will review it and then take it to the PRA offices for further review and submission.
+Your local branch should be able to help you put together your application package and then you can send it via FedEx or DHL to Bank of Commerce in Makati.
+They will review it and then take it to the PRA offices for further review and submission.
 I suggest you do not pay any fee or make any deposit until the PRA has informally reviewed your application and found it to be complete.
 Then make your deposit, pay the $1400 application fee.
 After you make the deposit, BOC will give you a deposit certificate for submission to the PRA.

 - My 2007 six month USD time deposit paid 4.25% interest.
 Worldwide rates have fallen.
-My 2009 account pays 2.25%.
+Don’t expect any significant interest to be paid on your SRRV deposit.
 Once you have your SRRV, you can convert to peso time deposit paying quite good interest.
 BOC is offering very good rates on five year, tax free, peso CDs.
 Unless you plan on withdrawing the money to buy a condo or make other investments, you must keep the $10,000 on deposit.
-You cannot withdraw it without written permission from the PRA.
+You must have at least $50,000 on deposit to qualify to convert bank deposits to investments.
+You cannot withdraw bank deposits without written permission from the PRA.
 When you die your spouse will inherit the deposit, but will have to pay inheritance taxes before she can obtain the funds.
 Since the inheritance taxes have to be paid before withdrawal, the deposited funds can’t be used to pay the tax.

 - I was shocked to hear the Export and Industry Bank “ExportBank”, a nationwide Philippine Retirement Authority (PRA) affiliate bank with fifty branches, was ordered closed by Philippine Central Bank in April.
 I had assumed that the larger Philippine commercial banks were stable.
 Evidently, I was wrong.
 Those pension-based SRRV holders having their deposits at ExportBank with deposits of $10,000 may eventually get their money back through the PDIC which insures deposits up to P500,000.
 Our heart goes out to those with larger deposits.
 They may have just lost tens of thousands of dollars, plus, in order to retain their SRRV they may have to fund new accounts with the required the SRRV deposit.
 See the PRA notice HERE.
 Those of us with SRRV deposits should take a second look at their choice of banks to hold their SRRV deposit.
 Update: the Development Bank of the Philippines is now the only bank allowed to hold SRRV deposits.